 At some shows, an alternative prize will be given for one or more awards.
 This typically occurs when prizes are donated to the club.
 Donations of prizes are always welcome.
 These prizes may or may not replace the rosettes, medals, and/or flat ribbons and prize cards.

 All hamsters who come to the show for any reason must meet minimum health and age requirements.
-Each animal will be health checked, and all dwarves must be at least 4 weeks of age while all syrians must be at least 6 weeks of age.
-Exception must be requested at least a week before the show.
+Each animal will be health checked, and all dwarves must be at least 4 weeks of age while all Syrians must be at least 6 weeks of age.
+An exception must be requested at least a week before the show.
 Frail, elderly, easily stressed, pregnant, nursing, or injured hamsters should never be brought to a show.
 Any hamster brought to the show which has been acquired from a different source must have been quarantined for at least two weeks.
 Hamsters acquired within the last two weeks may not be brought to shows.

 All hamsters must be shown in show pens and on show bedding.